Suspect wanted for several break-ins, larcenies arrested in Asheville

 ASHEVILLE, N.C.
 (WSPA) – A man wanted in connection with breaking into several local businesses has been arrested.

-29-year-old Travis Shaqwann Fair of Asheville was arrested on Monday, according to Asheville Police.
+Travis Shaqwann Fair, 29, of Asheville, was arrested on Monday, according to Asheville Police.

 Officers were in the Montford community when they saw a vehicle run a stop sign.